pbackx/streamhead/_posts/2019-10-11-3d-printed-water-rocketry.md

 I took [the PodPad](http://www.raketfuedrockets.com/en/3dprinting.htm#xl_PodPad) and adapted it to what I had in my garage:

 * Smaller holes to fit a 16mm PVC pipe for the frame.
-* Larger holes in the feet because I didn't have tent pegs, but I do have larger pegs that hold the net in place over our raspberry bush.
+* Larger holes in the feet because I didn't have tent pegs, but I do have larger pegs to hold the net in place that protects our raspberries from hungry birds.

 ![Base of the launchpad](https://www.streamhead.com/assets/img/water_rocket/water_rocket_launchpad.jpg)